 If any of these things are true, you may have a hard time proving your case.
 We will have to argue that the other party was still negligent.
 This is not something you want to take on yourself.
 Let us do this for you.

 Can A Landlord Be Considered Responsible For A Dog Bite?

 In Virginia, if a tenant has a dog that bites someone, his landlord may be liable.
 Your attorney will look into the tenant’s history at the property.
 If the lease says the tenant can have dogs, the landlord may be responsible.
 Virginia law states that a landlord is responsible for any “dangerous” condition on his property.
 A dog can be a “dangerous” condition.

 We will review this with you and will get all the facts before we decide who to pursue.
 We may need to file a claim against the landlord.
 This is especially true if the dog owner doesn’t own property.
 Only homeowners have homeowners’ insurance.
 A claim against the dog owner personally may never get paid.

 Contact a Richmond Dog Bite Attorney

 If you have been bitten by a dog, contact a dog bite lawyer in Richmond, Virginia.
 There are a lot of special rules in Virginia for dog bite cases.
 You need an experienced lawyer who knows these rules.
-Our attorney at CAIL have handled dog bite cases before.
+Our attorney at CAIL has handled dog bite cases before.
 We know the law and will fight hard to win your case.

 If you need a dog bite attorney, call CAIL today to get a FREE case evaluation.
-Our personal injury law firm has experienced attorney ready to answer any questions you may have.
+Our personal injury law firm has an experienced attorney ready to answer any questions you may have.
 CAIL wins your case or you pay nothing.